teodormititelu/Deep-Learning-Language-Detection/README.md

 # Recurrent-Neural-Network-Language-Detection
 Deep learning language classification using RNN

-This project presents a machine learning model architecture based on recurrent neural networks that takes a code snippet andpredicts which programming language it is written in.
+This project presents a machine learning model architecture based on recurrent neural networks that takes a code snippet and predicts which programming language it is written in.

 The dataset used was formed of 11103 snippets for train and 2995 snippets for test from 6 programming languages: C++, C#, Python, JavaScript, HTML and SQL.
 Each programming language is almost equally represented in the dataset.